lalitkumar2k10/cert-verifier-js/docs/verification-process.md

   - remoteHash
   - issuingAddress

-`@blockcerts/cert-verifier-js` currently includes only 2 blockchain connectors so `MinimumBlockchainExplorers` cannot currently be set above 2.
+`@cert-verifier-js` currently includes only 2 blockchain connectors so `MinimumBlockchainExplorers` cannot currently be set above 2.
 We welcome contributions of additional connectors to the open source.

 See `lib\blockchainConnectors.js` for details on how they are used.